 We also discuss problems arising from a violation of a Ward identity in second-order fRG.
 We suggest a simple correction factor for ameloriating these problems, but conclude that a truly reliable cure will require going beyond second-order fRG.

 This paper is structured as follows.
-Section \ref{Model} defines the model used to describe a QPC.
-Section \ref{Method} describes methodological details, in particular regarding our parametrization of the vertex.
-(Problems arising from a Ward identity violation are addressed in Section \ref{conductance_computation}, see Fig.~\ref{fig_two_pos} below).
-Section \ref{Results} presents our results for the temperature dependence of the QPC conductance and Sec.~\ref{Conclusion} our conclusions.
-Three appendices deal with further technical details, such as vertex symmetries (App.~\ref{app_sym}), the importance of a dynamical treatment of vertex feedback (App.~\ref{importance_feedback}), and the consequences of violating Ward identities (App.~\ref{vio_ward_identities}).
+Sec.~\ref{Model} defines the model used to describe a QPC.
+Sec.~\ref{Method} describes methodological details, in particular regarding our parametrization of the vertex.
+(Problems arising from a Ward identity violation are addressed in Sec.~\ref{conductance_computation}, see Fig.~\ref{fig_two_pos} below).
+Sec.~\ref{Results} presents our results for the temperature dependence of the QPC conductance and Sec.~\ref{Conclusion} our conclusions.
+Three appendices deal with further technical details, such as vertex symmetries (App.~\ref{app_sym}), the importance of a dynamic treatment of vertex feedback (App.~\ref{importance_feedback}), and the consequences of violating Ward identities (App.~\ref{vio_ward_identities}).